Constitutional monarchy: Modern constitutional monarchy

 In Thailand's constitutional monarchy, the monarch is recognized as the Head of State, Head of the Armed Forces, Upholder of the Buddhist Religion, and Defender of the Faith.
-The immediate former King, Bhumibol Adulyadej, was the longest-reigning monarch in the world and in all of Thailand's history, before passing away on 13 October 2016.
+The immediate former King, Bhumibol Adulyadej, was among the longest-reigning monarch in the world and the longest in all of Thailand's history, before dying on 13 October 2016.
 Bhumibol reigned through several political changes in the Thai government.
 He played an influential role in each incident, often acting as mediator between disputing political opponents.
 (See Bhumibol's role in Thai Politics.)
 Among the powers retained by the Thai monarch under the constitution, lèse majesté protects the image of the monarch and enables him to play a role in politics.
 It carries strict criminal penalties for violators.
 Generally, the Thai people were reverent of Bhumibol.
 Much of his social influence arose from this reverence and from the socioeconomic improvement efforts undertaken by the royal family.

 In the United Kingdom, a frequent debate centres on when it is appropriate for a British monarch to act.
 When a monarch does act, political controversy can often ensue, partially because the neutrality of the crown is seen to be compromised in favour of a partisan goal, while some political scientists champion the idea of an "interventionist monarch" as a check against possible illegal action by politicians.
 For instance, the monarch of the United Kingdom can theoretically exercise an absolute veto over legislation by withholding royal assent.
 However, no monarch has done so since 1708, and it is widely believed that this and many of the monarch's other political powers are lapsed powers.